October is Breast Cancer Awareness month, and this year, we’re marking

 What Are the Stages of Breast Cancer?

-Early stage or stage 0 breast cancer is when the disease is localized to the breast with no evidence of spread to the lymph nodes (carcinoma in situ).
+stage 0 breast cancer is when the disease is localized to the breast with no

 Stage IIA breast cancer is a tumor smaller than 2 centimeters across with lymph node involvement or a tumor that is larger than 2 but less than 5 centimeters across without underarm lymph node involvement.